LLazyEmail/awesome-email-marketing/README.md

 * [UnderSend](https://undersend.com/) - Create and send personalized marketing campaing to your users based on their activities and properties.
 It`s ideal for SAAS
 * [MailMeteor](https://mailmeteor.com) - Send personalized mass emails with the best mail merge in Gmail
 * [Customer.io](https://customer.io/) - Build your dream messaging workflows (send targeted emails, push notifications, and SMS < indiehacker)
 * [Flodesk](https://flodesk.com/) - Design emails people love to open
 * [Mailwarm](https://www.mailwarm.com/) - Don't land in spam anymore
 * [ConvertKit](https://convertkit.com) - How ConvertKit helps you as a creator
 * [SendX](https://www.sendx.io/) -  makes it easy to be a responsible email marketer
 * [Colorlib](https://colorlib.com) - is the most popular WordPress theme specific online resource which serves over 1 million pageviews each month
 * [Mailtrap](https://mailtrap.io/) - is a testing tool and is not designed to deliver emails to real addresses
 * [Feedotter](https://www.feedotter.com) - Automated RSS email, integrations with Marketo, Pardot, Eloqua, and drag-and-drop newsletter curation tools
 * [Stripo](https://stripo.email/fr/) - Plateforme de conception d'e-mails

----
-Email Octopus + Amazon SES
-Email Octopus + Zapier + eCom?

-- [EmailOctopus](https://emailoctopus.com/) - Email marketing made easy
+* [EmailOctopus](https://emailoctopus.com/) - Email marketing made easy
-- [NoCodeLetters](https://nocodeletters.com/) - Send your newsletters directly from Notion
+* [NoCodeLetters](https://nocodeletters.com/) - Send your newsletters directly from Notion
-- [BirdSend](https://birdsend.co/) - Don't waste paying 3-5X more on an expensive email marketing tool
+* [BirdSend](https://birdsend.co/) - Don't waste paying 3-5X more on an expensive email marketing tool
-- [ActiveCampaign](https://www.activecampaign.com/) - Drive growth with customer experience automation
+* [ActiveCampaign](https://www.activecampaign.com/) - Drive growth with customer experience automation
-- [AWeber](www.aweber.com) - is an email marketing tool that allows you to: create a mailing list and capture data onto it; design newsletters that can be sent to the subscribers on your list; automate your email marketing via use of 'autoresponders' view and analyse statistics related to your email marketing campaigns.
+* [AWeber](www.aweber.com) - is an email marketing tool that allows you to: create a mailing list and capture data onto it; design newsletters that can be sent to the subscribers on your list; automate your email marketing via use of 'autoresponders' view and analyse statistics related to your email marketing campaigns.
-- [ConvertKit](convertkit.com) - is the go-to marketing hub for creators that helps you grow and monetize your audience with ease
+* [ConvertKit](convertkit.com) - is the go-to marketing hub for creators that helps you grow and monetize your audience with ease
-- [Constant Contact](www.constantcontact.com) - effective email marketing and other online marketing campaigns to meet business goals
+* [Constant Contact](www.constantcontact.com) - effective email marketing and other online marketing campaigns to meet business goals
-- [Omnisend](https://www.omnisend.com/) - is an omnichannel marketing automation platform for growth-focused ecommerce businesses
+* [Omnisend](https://www.omnisend.com/) - is an omnichannel marketing automation platform for growth-focused ecommerce businesses
-- [Getresponse](https://www.getresponse.com/) - is an email marketing platform.
+* [Getresponse](https://www.getresponse.com/) - is an email marketing platform.
 It enables to create a valuable marketing list of prospects, partners, and clients, so can develop relationships with them and build a responsive and profitable customer base.
-- [Sendinblue](www.sendinblue.com) - is the only all-in-one digital marketing platform empowering B2B and B2C businesses, ecommerce sellers and agencies to build customer relationships through end to end digital marketing campaigns, transactional messaging, and marketing automation.
+* [Sendinblue](www.sendinblue.com) - is the only all-in-one digital marketing platform empowering B2B and B2C businesses, ecommerce sellers and agencies to build customer relationships through end to end digital marketing campaigns, transactional messaging, and marketing automation.
-- [Privy](https://www.privy.com/) marketing for ecommerce companies
+* [Privy](https://www.privy.com/) marketing for ecommerce companies
-- [Campaign Monitor](www.campaignmonitor.com) - is a global technology company that provides an email marketing platform that's easy to use yet extremely powerful
+* [Campaign Monitor](www.campaignmonitor.com) - is a global technology company that provides an email marketing platform that's easy to use yet extremely powerful
-- [Sendy](sendy.co) - is a self hosted email newsletter application that lets you send trackable emails via Amazon Simple Email Service (SES)
+* [Sendy](sendy.co) - is a self hosted email newsletter application that lets you send trackable emails via Amazon Simple Email Service (SES)
-- [Mailtrain](https://github.com/Mailtrain-org/mailtrain) - is a self-hosted newsletter app developed in Node. js.
+* [Mailtrain](https://github.com/Mailtrain-org/mailtrain) - is a self-hosted newsletter app developed in Node. js.
 It allows you to manage large subscriber lists, generate a new campaign using entry data as message contents, send it to selected subscribers, and track individual click statistics for every link in the message.
-- [Listmonk](https://listmonk.app/) - is a standalone, self-hosted, newsletter and mailing list manager.
+* [Listmonk](https://listmonk.app/) - is a standalone, self-hosted, newsletter and mailing list manager.
 It is fast, feature-rich, and packed into a single binary.
 It uses a PostgreSQL (⩾ v9.
 4) database as its data store.
-- [BenchMark](https://www.benchmarkemail.com/) - is a simple email marketing tool for anyone who needs to send personalized email at scale.
+* [BenchMark](https://www.benchmarkemail.com/) - is a simple email marketing tool for anyone who needs to send personalized email at scale.
-- [SendPulse](https://sendpulse.com/) - is a cloud-based marketing solution that allows users to manage email, text messaging and push notifications through a single platform
+* [SendPulse](https://sendpulse.com/) - is a cloud-based marketing solution that allows users to manage email, text messaging and push notifications through a single platform
+* [Flodesk](https://flodesk.com/) - a new email marketing service provider that’s built for creators, by creators
+* [Peopcampaigns](https://pepocampaigns.com/) - the most powerful email platform that allows you to connect your Amazon SES account and run your email marketing
+* [Mailster](https://mailster.co/) - is an easy to use Email Newsletter Plugin for WordPress
+* [Sparkpost](https://www.sparkpost.com/) - is the world’s first and only predictive email intelligence platform
+* [Jilt](https://jilt.com/) - eCommerce email marketing for WooCommerce, Shopify, and EDD Jilt
+* [Autopilot](https://www.autopilothq.com/) - brings the customer data platform, customer journey marketing, and customer journey analytics together to grow your SaaS business
+* [Keap](https://keap.com/) - the all-in-one sales and marketing automation platform designed to help you grow
+* [Mailbakery](https://mailbakery.com/) - simply beautiful custom email marketing newsletter templates, design and code email templates for marketing campaigns

 ## Have ecommerce integration

 - [Klaviyo](https://kinsta.com/)
 - Campaign Monitor (listed below)
 - [Encharge](https://encharge.io/)
 - [Newsletter2go](https://docs.newsletter2go.com/)

 ## Marketing automation

 - [Aritic](https://aritic.com/) - is a full-stack automation platform.
 It includes marketing automation, communication automation, CRM application, service desk application and business automation stack designed for B2B companies
 - [ActiveCampaign](https://www.activecampaign.com/) - is a  software for customer experience automation (CXA), which combines the transactional email, email marketing, marketing automation, sales automation, and CRM categories
 - [Sendinblue](www.sendinblue.com) - is the only all-in-one digital marketing platform empowering B2B and B2C businesses, ecommerce sellers and agencies to build customer relationships through end to end digital marketing campaigns, transactional messaging, and marketing automation.